 “We lost something when you found out the truth.
 We’re going to get it back.
 Not tonight, but we’ll get it back.”

-She wasn’t so sure but rather than voice that, she swallowed and nodded.
+She wasn’t so sure, but rather than voice that she just swallowed her food and nodded.
 He leaned down to kiss her forehead.